AbdulRahmanFares/validation_on_dialog/README.md

 - `google_fonts`: A package for using Google Fonts in Flutter.
 - `colorful_safe_area`: A package for adding color to the SafeArea in Flutter apps.

-Feel free to adjust the version numbers based on the latest versions available.

 ## Issues and Contributions